 According to a submission by the Greater London Authority (GLA) to the HIF, funding will allow the purchase of 14 DLR trains, improvements to and increased capacity of the Beckton and Poplar depots, and a new DLR station at Thames Wharf, part of the Thameside West development.

-The station at Thames Wharf would sit roughly half-way between Canning Town and West Silvertown, in an area which is currently light industrial and brown-field sites, but has been earmarked for housing for at least 4,500 new homes.
+The station at Thames Wharf would sit roughly half-way between Canning Town and West Silvertown, in an area that is currently light industrial and brown-field sites but has been earmarked for housing for at least 4,500 new homes.

 When the London City Airport Extension of DLR was constructed in 2005, it included passive provision for an additional station at Thames Wharf to support development there.
 The station would need to be delivered as part of the development at Thames Wharf.